-School closure days for training purposes this year have been set as :-
+School closure days for training purposes this year are :-

 We strive to give our children an understanding of the world that God created; their place in it, their value to it and their responsibility for it.

 Our core values are based in Christianity.
 They are: Friendship, Teamwork, Endurance, Wisdom, Trust, Service and Forgiveness.

 We are a busy but friendly school, with lots going on.
 This website aims to give you a taster of the school, as well as providing regular updated information for both parents and pupils.
 We hope that you enjoy your visit to our website, and that you find any information you are looking for.
 Please feel free to contact the school direct with any queries you may have.

 Mr Martin Armitage